 Even in the 21st era, a portion of the world is still under the control of communists.
 But it draws as an attraction for people to visit those areas and interact with the people, like North Korea.
 Also, it is impossible to know the natural history of communism in a country without seeing that place.

 Another example is Red Tourism, a subset of “tourism in the People’s Republic of China,” in which Chinese people visit locations that give a glimpse of Chinese Communism.
 It’s widely promoted to establish them as a cultural foundation for future generations.
 It is visited by many other people from Korean Peninsula and Chinese from eastern Europe.

-The visiting of battlefields and war ruins a dark tourism destination is not new.
+The visiting of battlefields and war ruins, a dark tourism destination, is not new.
 There are World War One sites at the Somme, Verdun, or Ypres.
 Also, a recent example, the areas in the Falklands of the 1982 war are visited.
 There are also historical re-enactments in period costumes to give a real experience to the people.
-Mass grave and war zones are also popular examples which talking about battlefield tourism.
+Mass graves and war zones are also popular examples of battlefield tourism.

 Famous Dark Tourism Destinations:

 The dark tourism sector is famous in Southeast Asia.
 Because of its fusion of rich heritage and tragedy.
 One such example was the Rwanda genocide in 1994.
 For about 100 days, members of the Tutsi minority and Hutu ethnic group were slaughtered by armed militias.
 It is estimated around 500,000 to 600,000 people were brutally killed.
 After these vulnerable stories came to light, people developed an attraction to the victims, which later generated tourism.